kpodg/datasciencecoursera/README.md

-Like I have a clue.
+Like I REALLY have a clue.